okohll/abdocs/content/docs/integrations/test-server.md

     * Internal IDs for tables, fields and views are deterministic.
 That means if you create them with the same names in the same order on the live system, they will get the same internal IDs.
 Therefore APIs using them won't need changing
     * API Authorization keys however will be different, so will need updating in any system that calls a new API

-> By default, a new snapshot will be made available every 24hrs, at around 7am.
-However, if you wish, you can ask us to set up a different timing or frequency of snapshots, just let us know.

 ## Testing Agilebase platform updates

 As well as testing your own changes, the test server comes with the added benefit that you can access pre-release versions of new versions of the Agilebase platform itself.